keystonejs/keystone/docs/guides/authentication.md

 -  },
 ```

-Restart your KeystoneJS App, and visit <http://localhost:3000/admin/users> - you should now be able to access the Admin UI without logging in.
+Restart your Keystone App, and visit <http://localhost:3000/admin/users> - you should now be able to access the Admin UI without logging in.

 Next, create a User (be sure to set both a username and password).